 The PESKA chair

 This ‘dynamic’ chair has the option to fix the balance mechanism.
 It recommends sitting on a balance chair only for a limited time, say 3 times a day for 30 minutes.
-Sitting on a chair with active balance mechanism throughout the day would be the same as if you exercised continuously for 8 hours.
-The same effect occurs with the unstable intermediate mode in the 2T concept, with no need for adjustment.
+Sitting on office chairs with active balance mechanism throughout the day would be the same as if you exercised continuously for 8 hours.
+The same effect occurs with the unstable intermediate mode in the 2T concept, but with stable positions at the end of ranges there is no need for adjustment.

 The KOEHL AIR-SEAT, from Holland.

+“Stimulates multidimensional micro-movements and trains by frequent changes the low-lying back muscles.
+Balancing on the KOEHL AIR-SEAT by gentle lateral pelvic movements, by a pair of air cushions.
 Emphasises the rehabilitation function.
-Comforting and aids IV disc nutrition which helps avoid early disc degeneration.
+Comforting and aids IV disc nutrition which helps avoid early disc degeneration. http://www.koehl.com/fileadmin/user_upload/Dokumente/AIR_SEAT/koehl_Brosch_AIR-SEAT_29092014_EN.pdf

-The Dondola hinge system allows a controlled all-round instability and a trial when incorporated in a Wagner chair showed reduction of morbidity when compared to the chair without the system.
+The Dondola hinge system allows a controlled all-round instability and a trial when incorporated in a Wagner chair showed reduction of morbidity when compared to office chairs without the system.
 A full account is given in ☛ EXERCISE & movement→

-The hype tells us that this chair is’ the best in the world’ and ‘This means disrupting the seating industry -‘.
-It was helped designed by ‘Dennis Colonello (D.C.), the top Chiropractor on Earth’.
+An awful example of OTT hype tells us that “this chair is’ the best in the world’ and ‘This means disrupting the seating industry -‘.
+It was helped designed by ‘Dennis Colonello (D.C.), the top Chiropractor on Earth:.
+See this at → BackStrong Chair

 - dynamic seating.
 Called here ‘ Sit-In-Motion’.